 My role is to be empathic, considerate and reassuring; enabling you to have the most satisfying and empowered time that you can during pregnancy, birth and the early days as a new mum.
 By using my skills, alongside your own knowledge I can help make birth a more special experience for the whole family whether at hospital or home.

-Whilst I have every respect for our wonderful midwives in the UK, it is frequently reported that many women are left alone and worried during labour or shortly after giving birth due to staff shortages, yet it is widely recognised that when a woman feels supported and informed as well as physically and emotionally safe she is more likely to achieve a positive birth experience.
+Whilst I have every respect for our wonderful midwives in the UK, it is frequently reported that many people are left alone and worried during labour or shortly after giving birth due to staff shortages, yet it is widely recognised that when someone feels supported and informed as well as physically and emotionally safe they are more likely to achieve a positive birth experience.

-One to one continuous support has been sadly lacking for pregnant women in recent years and this is a role I am committed to filling as a doula.
+One to one continuous support has been sadly lacking in recent years and this is a role I am committed to filling as a doula.

 Support during Pregnancy